Developers on Scrum teams split their time across 3 main areas each and every Sprint and should account for that in Sprint Planning.

 Continuous Improvement

 During the Sprint, Developers also spend time on continuous improvement.
 Scrum is not magically going to solve all the team’s problems.
-What Scrum will do is put a spotlight on all organizational and team disfunctions.
-And then via continuous improvement the team slowly solves these problems.
-And what that means is that the team needs to dedicate time to solve these problems.
-Things are not magically going to get better unless the team invests in continuous improvements.
-This falls in 2 categories, working on retrospective action items and working on T shaped skill sets.
-That is, expanding individual expertise so that team members can help out in other areas.
-If a team member has back end development expertise, she works on getting better in front end development and vice versa.
-It’s not about becoming an expert in other areas, but becoming functional.
+What Scrum will do, is put a spotlight on all organizational and team dysfunctions.
+And then via continuous improvement, the team slowly solves these problems.
+And what that means is that the team needs to dedicate time to solving these problems.
+Things will not magically improve unless the team invests in continuous improvements.
+This falls into 3 categories: working on retrospective action items, managing technical debt, and working on T-shaped skill sets.

 These won’t be split up equally.
 It will vary based on the maturity of the team.
-When things first start, the Developers spend a lot more time doing Product Backlog Refinement and continuous improvement.
-As the Product Backlog gets in good shape, Product Backlog Refinement activities decrease and Developers spend more time on building the Product Increment.
+When things first start, the Developers spend a lot more time refining the Product Backlog and working on continuous improvement initiatives.
+As the Product Backlog gets in good shape, Product Backlog Refinement activities decrease and Developers spend more time building the Product Increment.
 Note that it will never go down to zero.
 As things get better, Developers might spend about 10% to 15% of their time on Product Backlog Refinement to keep the Product Backlog in good shape.
 Developers might spend another 10% to 15% on continuous improvement.
-So working on the Product Increment might start out at just 30% and slowly ramp up to 70% to 80% but never actually get to 100% because there will always be a need for Product Backlog Refinement and a need for continuous improvement.
+So working on the Product Increment might start at just 30% and slowly ramp up to 70% to 80% but never actually get to 100% because there will always be a need for Product Backlog Refinement and continuous improvement.